midl-dev/tezos-on-gke/README.md

 <img src="midl-dev-logo.png" alt="MIDL.dev" height="100"/>

-We maintain a reference architecture for Tezos baking, free for anyone to use.
+We maintain [Tezos Suite](https://tezos-docs.midl.dev/), a complete baking suite, free for anyone to use.

 We help you deploy and manage a complete Tezos baking operation.
-[Hire us](https://midl.dev).
+[Hire us](https://midl.dev/tezos).

 Architecture
 ------------